 Beyond the tax savings, a prescribed rate loan strategy coupled with a discretionary family trust has several attractive features.
 (A discretionary trust means the trustees determine how distributions are made.)

 - Flexibility: The beneficiary or beneficiaries of the family trust might include a spouse, adult children, parents, or even minor children, grandchildren, nieces and nephews.
-The trust distributions can change from year to year depending on the needs and tax situations of the beneficiaries.
+The trust distributions can change from year to year depending on the needs and tax situations of each of the beneficiaries.

 - Low cost: The cost to establish a family trust is small relative to the potential income tax savings, particularly if the strategy is maintained over many years.